dragon28/deep-RL-trading/README.md

     python main.py

-You can play with model parameters (specified in main.py), if you get good results or any trouble, please contact me at gxiang1228@gmail.com
+You can play with model parameters (specified in main.py).